cloudcalvin/Auspex/doc/experiments.rst

     exp.add_sweep(exp.pulse_voltage, np.linspace(0.1, 1.0, 20))
     exp.run_sweeps()

-These sweeps can be based on *Parameter* tuples in order to accomodate non-rectilinear sweeps, and can be made adaptive by specifying convergence criteria that can modifying the sweeps on the fly.
-Full documentation is provided here.
+These sweeps can be based on *Parameter* tuples in order to accommodate non-rectilinear sweeps, and can be made adaptive by specifying convergence criteria that can modifying the sweeps on the fly.
 The time spent writing a full *Experiment* often pays dividends in terms of flexibility.

 The Measurement Pipeline
 ************************